 - 1 cup of ricotta or cottage cheese

-- Boil the cinnamon in 6 cups of water over medium heat until the liquid is reduced to half.
+- Boil the cinnamon in water over medium heat until the liquid is reduced to half.

 - Add the fruit and sugar.
 Cover and cook over very low heat for 10 minutes (careful it does not burn).

 - Remove from the heat and when it cools to room temperature place in a lidded jar and refrigerate.